 Third-Party Audits vs. Self-Assessment

 An ISO 9001 certificate represents a third-party audit of a quality management system.
-But the scope and rigor of that audit varies by registrar, and the audit cadence leaves substantial gaps.
+But the scope and rigor of that audit varies by registrar, and the audit cadence (typically annual surveillance audits plus a triennial recertification) leaves substantial gaps.

-For significant sourcing programs, buyers often commission their own supplier quality audits.
-This evaluates the supplier against your specific requirements, not against the ISO 9001 standard's requirements.
+For significant sourcing programs, buyers often commission their own supplier quality audits or engage third-party audit firms independently of the supplier’s existing certification.
+This serves a different purpose: evaluating the supplier against your specific requirements, not against the ISO 9001 standard’s requirements.

 A customer quality audit typically covers:

-The Automotive Industry Action Group (AIAG) publishes audit standards (including PPAP) that, while developed for automotive, are used as reference frameworks in many non-automotive industrial sourcing programs.
+The Automotive Industry Action Group (AIAG) publishes audit standards (including PPAP — Production Part Approval Process) that, while developed for automotive, are used as reference frameworks in many non-automotive industrial sourcing programs.

 Using Certifications in Supplier Qualification — Practically